-Chicago, Illinois — This is the fourth week where EDHS is commemorating the lives of the following people who were among "The 844" who perished in the Eastland Disaster.
+Chicago, Illinois — This week we recognize and honor the lives of the following people who were among "The 844" who died in the Eastland Disaster.

-Chicago, Illinois — This week we commemorate and celebrate the lives of the following people who were among "The 844" who died nearly 100 years ago in the Eastland Disaster.
+Chicago, Illinois — This week EDHS honors the lives of the following victims who were among "The 844" who perished in the Eastland Disaster.

-Chicago, Illinois — In this second week of October, we commemorate the lives of the following people who were among "The 844" who tragically lost their lives in the Eastland Disaster.
+Chicago, Illinois — On this first Wednesday of November, we honor the lives of the following people who were among "The 844" who perished in the Eastland Disaster.